intConvict/mydatabase/README.md

 # how to use

-create your cell like this:
+If you want to now your commands run:
 ```
-'npm run create-cell --prefix ./node_modules/mydatabase cell-name_'
+'npm run help --prefix ./node_modules/mydatabase'
 ```